Residency & Study Elsewhere

 Residency Requirement

-Every candidate for a baccalaureate degree, except those enrolled in the Resumed Education Program, must be enrolled for at least four semesters as a full-time student and must complete satisfactorily a minimum of fifteen courses at Brown.
+Every candidate for a baccalaureate degree, except those enrolled in the Resumed Education Program, must be enrolled for at least four semesters as a full-time student and must complete satisfactorily a minimum of fifteen credits at Brown.
 (Note: Terms from Brown study abroad programs do not apply to the residence requirement.)
-Students in the Resumed Education Program must complete satisfactorily a minimum of fifteen courses at Brown and be in residence not less than four semesters.
+Students in the Resumed Education Program must complete satisfactorily a minimum of fifteen credits at Brown and be in residence not less than four semesters.
 Resumed Education students may study either on a part-time or full-time basis.
 Every student must spend sufficient time in concentration studies to permit faculty evaluation of his or her concentration.
 In addition, students in the Brown-RISD dual degree candidates must earn 15 Brown credits exclusive of their RISD courses recorded on their record and any Brown summer credits or credits earned while on study abroad.

 Study Elsewhere